Coronavirus linked to pink eye: How to protect your eyes

 4. Switch from contacts to glasses

-Contact lens wearers may want to switch to glasses temporarily.
+Contact lens wearers may want to switch to eyeglasses temporarily.
 “Many contact lens patients touch their eyes without even thinking about it,” Marioneaux says.
 “So maybe wear glasses until the coronavirus scare is over.”

 It’s hard to overstate the importance of good hygiene practices.